 Our trips are typically private, we generally don't mix groups.

 These are first class trips where it is just your group on the boat and the day is all about you!

 We do have a handful of days per season that we set aside for mixed parties where we try to pair you up with other small groups to accomodate anglers that don't have a party of six.

 Our boat rate is $3300 per day plus tax for the boat and it can fish up to six anglers.
 (The boat rate applies to all groups from one angler to six anglers.)

 Contact Us Now

-Come fish with us and see what this great fishery is all about.
+Come fish with us and see what this great fishery is all about!

-We cater to both the new tuna fisherman who just wants to spend a great day on the ocean catching some of these tasty fish, as well as experienced fisherman who want to learn new techniques, or who want to learn how to successfully and consistently find the fish.
+We cater to both the new tuna fisherman who just wants to spend a great day on the ocean catching some of these tasty fish, as well as experienced fishermen who want to learn new techniques, or who want to learn how to successfully and consistently find the fish.

 We pride ourselves on not holding anything back.
 If you want to learn about this amazing fishery, just ask!
 We are more than happy to share our methods and techniques for finding and catching these fantastic game fish.